Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Methodology

 \subsection{Diffusion Policy}

-Diffusion policy \cite{chi2023diffusion} leverages the Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising} to formulate visuomotor robot policies.
-In our work, using the depth and directional cues, $C_l$ and $C_g$, the diffusion policy learns to approximate the conditional distribution $P(A_t|C_l, C_g)$ through a forward and reverse process, where $A_t$ is a $32\times2$ vector representing the generated sequence of future $32$ actions at time step $t$.
-Each action corresponds to an approximate movement of $4$ cm, and the agent executes the first 20 steps (\ie, around $0.8$ cm) of the predicted sequence during deployment.
+Diffusion policy \cite{chi2023diffusion} leverages the Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising} paradigm to formulate visuomotor robot policies.
+In our work, using the depth and directional cues, $C_l$ and $C_g$, the diffusion policy learns to approximate the conditional distribution $P(A_t|C_l, C_g)$ through a forward and reverse process, where $A_t$ is a $m\times2$ vector representing the generated sequence of future $m$ actions at time step $t$.
+Each action corresponds to an approximate movement of $4$ cm.

 In the forward process, diffusion policy iteratively adds Gaussian noise and converts the $A_t^0$ to $A_t^K$, where $A_t^0$ is the initial action sequence, and $K$ is the total steps.
 The entire process is given by $P(A^{1:K}_t|A_t^0)=\prod_{k=1}^{K}P(A_t^k|A_t^{k-1})$.